Password: Password longevity

 "Password aging" is a feature of some operating systems which forces users to change passwords frequently (e.g., quarterly, monthly or even more often).
 Such policies usually provoke user protest and foot-dragging at best and hostility at worst.
 There is often an increase in the number of people who note down the password and leave it where it can easily be found, as well as help desk calls to reset a forgotten password.
 Users may use simpler passwords or develop variation patterns on a consistent theme to keep their passwords memorable.
 Because of these issues, there is some debate as to whether password aging is effective.
 Changing a password will not prevent abuse in most cases, since the abuse would often be immediately noticeable.
 However, if someone may have had access to the password through some means, such as sharing a computer or breaching a different site, changing the password limits the window for abuse.

 Number of users per password

 Allotting separate passwords to each user of a system is preferable to having a single password shared by legitimate users of the system, certainly from a security viewpoint.
 This is partly because users are more willing to tell another person (who may not be authorized) a shared password than one exclusively for their use.
-Single passwords are also much less convenient to change because many people need to be told at the same time, and they make removal of a particular user's access more difficult, as for instance on graduation or resignation.
+Single passwords are also much less convenient to change because multiple people need to be told at the same time, and they make removal of a particular user's access more difficult, as for instance on graduation or resignation.
 Separate logins are also often used for accountability, for example to know who changed a piece of data.